Mxolisi Sizo Nkosi

-Mxolisi Nkosi (born 26 June 1967, in Soweto, South Africa) is the Ambassador and Permanent Representative of South Africa to the United Nations in Geneva and Other International Organisations in Switzerland.
+Mxolisi Nkosi (born 26 June 1967), in Soweto, South Africa is the Ambassador and Permanent Representative of South Africa to the United Nations in New York.

+He served as the Ambassador and Permanent Representative of South Africa to the United Nations in Geneva and Other International Organisations in Switzerland.
 He has served in several senior positions in the Foreign Ministry of post-Apartheid South Africa.
 Between February 2012 and March 2016 was the South African Ambassador to the Kingdom of Belgium, the Grand Duchy of Luxembourg and the Head of Mission to the European Union.
 Until his appointment as South Africa’s Ambassador to the United Nations in Geneva, he was the Head of Global Governance and Continental Agenda in the South African Foreign Ministry, and President Cyril Ramaphosa’s Sherpa to G7 Outreach Sessions.

 An expert in the field of international relations and diplomacy, Nkosi previously headed Africa Branch in the Foreign Ministry.
 He has travelled extensively throughout the world and in Africa, and accompanied high-level delegations of former President Thabo Mbeki, President Jacob Zuma, former Foreign Ministers Nkosazana Dlamini-Zuma and Maite Nkoana-Mashabane, and now President Cyril Ramaphosa and Minister Naledi Pandor.